-- March 2: Working with other organizations representing the Nursing Community Coalition, the Academy co-signed a letter to Representative Stephanie Murphy to thank her for introducing the Gun Violence Research Act (H.R.
-1478).
-The legislation would enable researchers to study gun violence to create a safer, more secure future and for the research to be shared publicly.
-Previously, the Academy joined with the March for Science and the American Psychological Association in an open letter to Congress to call for increased funding for gun violence research.
+- March 2: Working with the Nursing Community Coalition, the Academy co-signed a letter to Representative Stephanie Murphy thanking her for introducing the Gun Violence Research Act (H.R.
+1478), which would enable researchers to study gun violence to create a safer future and to share the research publicly.
+Previously, the Academy joined the March for Science and American Psychological Association in an open letter to Congress calling for increased funding for gun violence research.
 (Read the letter)

 - February 27: The American Academy of Nursing delivered a letter to Congressional leadership urging them to launch a bipartisan National Commission on Mass Shootings.
 The letter was cosigned by 96 organizations, (Read the letter.)

 - January 8: The American Academy of Nursing was pleased to co-sign letters to Senate and House leadership urging Congress to fund the Agency for Healthcare Research and Quality (AHRQ) and its critical research at a level equal to or higher than the Senate mark of $324 million in the FY 2018 omnibus.
 AHRQ is an essential element of the nation’s health care system, charged with improving the quality and delivery of health care.
 Funding AHRQ will help to ensure that our health care system becomes the most efficient for both patients and taxpayers.
 (Read Letters)